runtimeverification/iele-semantics/data.md

 These parsers can interperet hex-encoded strings as `Int`s, `WordStack`s, and `Map`s.

 -   `#parseHexWord` interperets a string as a single hex-encoded `Word`.
--   `#parseHexBytes` interperets a string as a hex-encoded stack of bytes.
 -   `#parseByteStack` interperets a string as a hex-encoded stack of bytes, but makes sure to remove the leading "0x".
 -   `#parseByteStackRaw` inteprets a string as a stack of bytes.
 -   `#parseMap` interperets a JSON key/value object as a map from `Word` to `Word`.